-My research focuses on the ethnobotany of traditional crops and useful plants, agrobiodiversity and resilience.
-Interests include documenting endangered orphan crops from cultivation through to cuisine, to situate their present-day use within their local agroecological, historical and cultural contexts, and to better understand their perceived advantages as well as drivers of change.
-Much of this research is focused on traditional systems in semi-arid to arid regions, and especially in NE Africa.
-Aims include to further develop ethnobotanical approaches for studying traditional agricultural systems, and to connect research with interdisciplinary and cross-sector debates surrounding sustainability, resilience, and food security.
+My research focuses on the ethnobotany of traditional and Indigenous crops and useful plants.
+Interests include documenting endangered crops from cultivation to cuisine, to situate their use within their local agroecological, historical and cultural contexts, and to better understand their perceived advantages as well as drivers of change.
+Aims include to develop ethnobotanical approaches for studying traditional agricultural systems, and to connect research with interdisciplinary and cross-sector debates surrounding sustainability, resilience, and food security.

-Current research also includes a project ‘A holistic view of plant uses within traditional agroecological settings in the middle Nile valley’ (fieldwork funded by the Institute of BioArchaeology) which investigates useful wild plants in Nubia (northern Sudan).
-This expands upon my research prior to Kew at the British Museum, where I was Principal Investigator for two projects: ‘Sustainability and subsistence systems in a changing Sudan’ (AHRC 2013 - 2016), and ‘Nubian traditional knowledge and agricultural resilience; crop choices and endangered cultural heritage’ (AHRC GCRF 2018).
+My research at Kew also includes a project ‘A holistic view of plant uses within traditional agroecological settings in the middle Nile valley’ (funded by the Institute of BioArchaeology) which investigates useful wild plants in Nubia (northern Sudan).
+This expands upon my research prior to Kew at the British Museum, where I was PI for two projects: ‘Sustainability and subsistence systems in a changing Sudan’ (AHRC 2013 - 2016), and ‘Nubian traditional knowledge and agricultural resilience; crop choices and endangered cultural heritage’ (AHRC GCRF 2018).
 These combined ethnobotanical and archaeobotanical approaches for a deep-time perspective on contemporary crops.

-I completed my PhD in 2010 at the Institute of Archaeology, UCL entitled ‘Diversity of plant and land use during the Near Eastern Neolithic, phytolith perspectives from Catalhöyük.’
+I completed my PhD in 2010 at the Institute of Archaeology, UCL entitled ‘Diversity of plant and land use during the Near Eastern Neolithic, phytolith (microbotanical remains) perspectives from Catalhöyük.’

 - PhD, Archaeobotany, Institute of Archaeology, UCL, 2010